chelsea01688/chelsea01688/README.md

 ### Hi there, I'm Chelsea!👋
 I'm a software engineer who is working in React/Redux/Node, passionate about developing practical community-focused solutions.
-Recently co-created Docketeer--Docker Desktop extension, a Docker Visualizer and Security Analysis Tool.
+Recently co-created Docketeer, a Docker Visualizer and Security Analysis Tool.

 <br>